Explainable Bayesian Optimization: Related Work

-Controllability, i.e., mechanisms for end users to steer the explanation method, is a desideratum for explanations~\cite{10.1145/3583558}.
+Controllability, i.e., mechanisms for end users to control the explanation method, is a desideratum for explanations~\cite{10.1145/3583558}.
 Controlling an XAI method means being able to define and set parameters for an explanation method~\cite{fernandes2022learning}.
-Many XAI methods, like SHAP and LIME, lack control and assume their produced explanations are consistently optimal, rendering them black-boxes that explain black-boxes (the machine learning models).
-The existing body of literature on controllable XAI methods is limited.
-In a recent work~\cite{pahde2023optimizing}, the concept of hyperparameter search for XAI has been introduced.
-Building upon this foundation, our contribution advances the field by proposing a novel approach to XAI hyperparameter search using multiobjective optimization.
+Many XAI methods, such as SHAP and LIME, lack control and assume that the explanations they produce are consistently optimal, making them black boxes explaining black boxes (the machine learning models).
+The existing literature on controllable XAI methods is limited.
+A recent paper~\cite{pahde2023optimizing} introduced the concept of hyperparameter search for XAI.
+Building on this foundation, our contribution advances the field by proposing a novel approach to XAI hyperparameter search using multi-objective optimization.